xris1658/yadaw/doc/BUILD.md

 ### Known problems
 - The application built with MSYS2 cannot handle paths with non-ASCII characters correctly.
-For instance, if the user folder name contains Chinese characters, then YADAW cannot read the configuration file of the application.
+For instance, if the user folder name contains Chinese characters, then YADAW cannot read the configuration file of the application and crashes immediately.
 Such problem does not exist in the application built with MSVC.

 ## Build on Linux
 The following steps are made for Ubuntu and its forks.
 Though not tested, those